RenzeLou/RenzeLou.github.io/_pages/about.md

 I used to have a research internship at TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 Besides, I worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.

-My main research fields include but not limited to Information Extraction and Pre-trained Language Model.
+My main research fields include but are not limited to Information Extraction and Pre-trained Language Model.

 ## Selected Punlications